Discover more from Risk+Progress

 The DRACO program, it is hoped, will finally take nuclear propulsion beyond the ground testing stage, lofting a demonstration engine into orbit around 2025 to prove the technology in flight.

 As with anything with the word “nuclear” in the name, safety concerns abound.
 But despite the negative connotations, nuclear energy is by and large, safe.
-New technology, such as improved Tristructural isotropic (TRISO) particle fuel designs, promise to make nuclear reactors safer than ever before.
+New technology, such as improved Tristructural isotropic (TRISO) particle fuel designs, promises to make nuclear reactors safer than ever before.

 TRISO isn’t necessarily a new idea either.
 Essentially, TRISO fuel consists of poppy-seed-sized particles made of a uranium, carbon, and oxygen fuel “kernel.”
 The kernel is encapsulated by three layers of carbon and ceramic materials that serve as a self-containment system.
 These layers of material prevent the release of the fissile material under all conditions.
 That is, they cannot melt in the reactor should something go wrong.

-Indeed, new technology will enable TRISO fuel to safely be brought to temperatures seven times higher than conventional nuclear reactors, with no meltdown risk.
+Indeed, new technology will enable TRISO fuel to safely be brought to temperatures seven times higher than conventional nuclear reactors with no meltdown risk.
 This is key to the efficiency and safety of future NTP engines.

 Should we challenge ourselves to revisit and perfect NTP technology, the benefits cannot be understated.
 With their high efficiency, they could reduce the travel time to Mars by up to 25%, shaving months off a journey that exposes astronauts to harmful cosmic radiation.
 NTP could also open new launch windows that are less dependent on orbital dynamics, and render the possibility of previously untenable abort modes, should something go wrong aboard the spacecraft during transit.